 - In the Quota field, enter the number of qualifying respondents you want to take your survey.
 A response must meet both criteria in order to be counted toward the quota.
 Once the number is reached, the survey will close automatically.

 NOTE: Quotas can only be applied to surveys that have not yet collected any responses.

 You can edit a quota on a live survey.
 However, if your survey closed because the quota was reached, you will need to reopen the Collector after adjusting the quota.

 When you configure the answer groups on both Simple and Combination Quotas, you will see the option to add an additional answer group.
 You can bundle multiple answer choices on a single question into an Answer Group and assign a quota to that grouping of choices.
 When your survey reaches those limits, the survey will close automatically when respondents use those answers.

 This step will show on Combination Quotas only.
 This will allow you to select multiple answer groups from the different questions you've specified and assign a quota value to that combination of answer groups.

-You can control what respondents see after the quota is fullfilled for an answer group or combination of answer groups.
-There's a number of options you can choose for how the survey will handle subsequent responses that use those fullfilled answers.
+You can control what respondents see after the quota is fulfilled for an answer group or combination of answer groups.
+There's a number of options you can choose for how the survey will handle subsequent responses that use those fulfilled answers.
 By default, we will close the survey when they click the Next button on the page, but you can select the following options:

 - End the survey - Over-quota respondents will proceed to the Survey Completion option you configured in the Collector Options.